 - Paramount Network

 Philo also has 3 add-ons available.
-And while the Epix and Starz packages are limited to 3 channels each, your Philo login credentials grant you full access to the native platforms for both services.
+And while the MGM+ and Starz packages are limited to 3 channels each, your Philo login credentials grant you full access to the native platforms for both services.

 Movies & More ($3/month)